Ohio Transfer 36 Module for Institutional Credit Transfer

 - An additional 12 hours selected from any of the above.

-Students meeting the requirements of the Ohio Transfer 36 receive the following benefits in addition to satisfying elements of BG Perspective curriculum:
+Students meeting the requirements of the Transfer Module receive the following benefits in addition to satisfying elements of BG Perspective curriculum:

 - The policy encourages receiving institutions to give preferential consideration for admission to students who complete the Transfer Module and either the associate of arts or the associate of science degrees.
 These students will be able to transfer all courses in which they received a passing grade of "D" or better.
 Students must have an overall grade point average of 2.0 to be given credit for the Transfer Module.

 - The policy also encourages receiving institutions to give preferential consideration for admission to students who complete the Transfer Module with a grade of "C" or better in each course and 90 quarter hours or 60 semester hours.
 Students must have an overall grade point average of 2.0 to be given credit for the Transfer Module, and only courses in which a "C" or better has been earned will transfer.